sdsc/cryoem-roll/README.md

 frontend before continuing with installation.

-This roll source supports building with different compilers and for different MPI flavors and python installations.
-The `ROLLCOMPILER`, `ROLLMPI`, and `ROLLPY` make variables can be used to specify the names of compiler, MPI, and python modulefiles to use for building the software, e.g.,
+This roll source supports building with different compilers and for different MPI flavors.
+The `ROLLCOMPILER`, `ROLLMPI` make variables can be used to specify the names of compiler, MPI, and python modulefiles to use for building the software, e.g.,

 ```shell